google/WebFundamentals/src/content/en/updates/2019/01/rtcquictransport-api.md

 buffer that can fill when back pressure has been applied, and therefore the write side has a `waitForWriteBufferedAmountBelow` method as well to allow waiting for room in the buffer to write.
-More information on writing/reading data can be found in the further developer documentation (to be added).
+More information on writing/reading data can be found in the further developer [documentation][further-documentation].

 #### Unordered/Unreliable Delivery {: #unordered }